-Module Director: Dr. Susanna Martin - s.martin@usask.ca - (306) 966-5354

-Administrative Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354

-Administrative Assistant: Joelle Cote - joelle.cote@usask.ca - (306) 966-7202
+Module Director: Dr. Susanna Martin - s.martin@usask.ca - (306) 966-5354 Pre-Clerkship Program Coordinator: Sonja MacDonald - sonja.macdonald@usask.ca - (306) 966-5354 Administrative Assistant: Amy Pollock - amy.pollock@usask.ca (306) 966-7202

 During these sessions, students will be presented with a clinical problem by a simulated or standardized patient.
 The student is expected to perform an appropriate interview and examination, and then discuss potential differential diagnoses and (when relevant) management with clinician preceptors.
 Preceptors can be from any discipline.
 Different clinical scenarios will focus on demonstration of specific interviewing and physical examination skills.
 Sessions will emphasis feedback on clinical reasoning skills at a level appropriate for the learners.